5 Simple Morning Rituals to Uplift Your Mind, Body and Spirit

 5 Simple Morning Rituals for Mind, Body and Spirit

-With a spiritual yoga practice each and every sadhana is unique to the practitioner, which means you can tailor it to be exactly what you need to feel your best in the morning.
+With a spiritual yoga practice, each and every sadhana is unique to the practitioner, which means you can tailor it to be exactly what you need to feel your best in the morning.
 To begin, make sure you are practicing in a space that feels sacred and inviting.
 Even something as simple as bringing in fresh flowers or lighting a candle can transform your living room or bedroom.
-Try incorporating asana, pranayama, and meditation to your sadhana practice, sticking to the same routine for at least forty days before switching to something new in order to truly feel the total benefits.
+Try incorporating asana, pranayama, and meditation to your sadhana practice.
+Try sticking to the same routine before switching to something new in order to truly feel the total benefits.

 2. Make Tea